The Best Instant Tent For Camping Of 2017

 Top 5 Instant Tents for Camping

 Coleman is one of the popular outdoor companies and tents are one of their main sells.
-The Coleman Instant 4 Cabin is built to withstand strong winds and rain, so it's a great choice for multi-weather camping.
+This 4 person tent is built to withstand strong winds and rain, so it's a great choice for multi-weather camping.
 The pre-assembled poles make assembly quite easy.
 You only have to extend the poles until it locks into each other.

 The peak height is 4 feet and 11 inches at the center, which is a lot of room for comfort.
 However, if you want more room for more people, you can get a larger size.
 The tent comes with a rainfly for extra protection, a carry bag, and a 1-year limited warranty.